 Care programs for people with Alzheimer disease differ depending on the symptoms a person has and how far along the disease is.
 These programs can help a person and their family manage the disease.

 Any skills lost will not be regained, but these tips can help people and families living with Alzheimer disease:

 Plan a balanced program of exercise, social activity, good nutrition, and other healthy lifestyle activities.

 Plan daily activities that help to give structure, meaning, and goals for the person.

 As the person is less able to function, change activities and routines to let the person take part as much as possible.

 Keep activities familiar and satisfying.

-Let the person to do as many things by him or herself as possible.
-The caregiver may need to start an activity, but allow the person to complete it as much as he or she can.
+Let the person do as many things by themself as possible.
+The caregiver may need to start an activity, but allow the person to complete it as much as they can.

 Give "cues" to help the person.
 For example, label drawers, cabinets, and closets to let the person know what is in them.